IslandViewPTA/islandview-pta-site/content/_index.md

 ---
 # Welcome to Island View PTA!

+### YEARBOOKS ON SALE!

+Order 2020-2021 Yearbooks for your students here [https://www.islandviewpta.org/yearbook/](https://www.islandviewpta.org/yearbook/ "YEARBOOK") and for a limited time your personal message will be printed for free!

+### Digital Read Aloud Library

 Join the fun with the new [Digital Read Aloud Library](/digital-read-aloud)!
 Where Island View Elementary students and adults can contribute read aloud videos to a playlist that others can enjoy.

 ## SAVE THE DATE:  The next PTA meeting will be at 6pm on Tuesday, May 25th via zoom.